PeterCookDev/TechLeading/topics/Overview.md

 Takeaway: List of behaviours to perform and others to avoid to be a successful team lead.

 - [David Byttow - Effective Technical Leadership](https://medium.com/always-be-coding/effective-technical-leadership-b193a544e771#.gie0limbr)
+Takeaway: Work on knowledge, speed and awareness.
+Block and unblocking.
+List of activities many tech leads do.

 ## Training Courses and Videos